ubccpsc/507/paperList.md

 * Jorge Aranda, Gina Venolia. *The secret life of bugs: Going past the errors and omissions in software repositories.* ICSE, 2009.
 * Jo E. Hannay, Dag I. K. Sjoberg, and Tore Dyba. *A Systematic Review of Theory Use in Software Engineering Experiments.* TSE, 2007.
 * Zelkowitz and Wallace. *Experimental models for validating technology.* Computer, 1998.
-* Ko, A.J., LaToza, T., Burnett, M. M. *A Practical Guide to Controlled Experiments of Software Engineering Tools with Human Participants.* Empirical Software Engineering, 2013.
+* Ko, A. J., LaToza, T., Burnett, M. M. *A Practical Guide to Controlled Experiments of Software Engineering Tools with Human Participants.* Empirical Software Engineering, 2013.
 * Janet Siegmund, Norbert Siegmund, Sven Apel. *Views on Internal and External Validity in Empirical Software Engineering.* ICSE, 2015.
 * Anastasia Danilova, Alena Naiakshina, Stefan Horstmann, Matthew Smith. *Do you really code?
 Designing and Evaluating Screening Questions for Online Surveys with Programmers.* ICSE, 2021.
 [Preprint](https://arxiv.org/pdf/2103.04429.pdf)